Shark-ML/Shark/doc/sphinx_pages/index.rst

-Shark comes with a lot of powerful algorithms that are to our best knowledge not implemented in any other library, for example in the domains of model selection and training of binary and multi-class SVMs, evolutionary single- and multi-objective optimization.
+Shark comes with a lot of powerful algorithms that are to our best knowledge not implemented in any other library, for example in the domains of model selection and training of binary and multi-class SVMs, or evolutionary single- and multi-objective optimization.

 .. _label_for_feature_list: